 Breaches of planning control

-Planning enforcement is the process we use to investigate and resolve breaches of planning control and includes complaints about development taking place without planning permission, or properties being used for business or other uses without permission.
+Planning enforcement is the process we use to investigate and resolve breaches of planning control.

 The majority of breaches reported are resolved by discussion and negotiation to the benefit of all parties, including us.
 We have statutory powers which we use when necessary.